jazzband/django-recurrence/docs/installation.rst

 access the translation strings.
-This is handled with Django's built in ``javascript_catalog`` view, which you must install by adding the following to your project ``urls.py`` file (the following will work for versions of Django before 1.10:
+This is handled with Django's built in ``javascript_catalog`` view, which you must install by adding the following to your project ``urls.py`` file (the following will work for versions of Django before 1.10):

 .. code-block:: python

+    # Your normal URLs here...

     # If you already have a js_info_dict dictionary, just add
     # 'recurrence' to the existing 'packages' tuple.